Abiola-Gbolahan/Data-Analysis/SQL Data Cleaning Project/Readme.md

 * **PostgreSQL syntax** is slightly different from MySQL.
 I had to adjust my approach several times due to syntax limitations, especially with `JOIN` updates and CTE deletions.
 * **Data cleaning** is not just a step—it’s a mindset.
 It requires both attention to detail and a deep understanding of the dataset.
 * I now appreciate the **importance of clean data**.
-Without it, any form of analysis—no matter how advanced—can be misleading.
+Without it, any form of analysis can be misleading, no matter how advanced it is.

 ---